eseisaki/Distributed_Data_Stream_Simulator/README.md

 ### Requirements
 - implemented with *python: version 3.6 (or higher)*
+- it is suggested to create a virtual environment by doing the following:

+        python3 -m venv venv
+        source venv/bin/activate

 - some not built-in python modules are required.
 To install run:

        pip install -r requirements.txt